axiom4787/25893FTC2025NewBot/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/sample_conventions.md

 Utility:    This sample type is provided as a useful tool, or aide, to perform some specific development task.
             It is not expected to be something you would include in your own robot code.
-            To use the tool, comment out the @Disabled annotation and build the App.
+            To use the tool, comment out the   annotation and build the App.
             Read the comments found in the sample for an explanation of its intended use.

 After the prefix, other conventions will apply: